codefellows-seattle-java-401d1/27-facebook-lite/README.md

 from one activity to another via Intents.
 This lab does not involve passing data backwards as a result from a started activity back to the first activity.

+**DO NOT** use `ListAdapaters`.  **DO NOT** use `RecyleView`.
+We haven't covered these in lecture yet.
+Hard-code the list of five friends in your application.
+After hard-coding these five you'll appreciate the list solutions more in the future.

 Build an app with the following:

 * A class `Friend` with at least the following properties: